The Internal Appeals Process: Your First Line of Defense

 What does the appraisal clause do and when should I use it?

 The appraisal clause is a built-in policy provision that resolves disagreements about the dollar amount of a loss — not whether a claim is covered.
 Each side hires an independent appraiser; if they disagree, a neutral umpire casts the deciding vote, with the outcome being binding.
-It's most effective when the gap between your estimate and the insurer's offer is significant, as appraiser fees ($300–$750 each) and umpire costs can outweigh the benefit on smaller disputes.
-Some states, like Washington, now require insurers to cover appraisal costs if the final award exceeds their offer by $500 or more.
+It's most effective when the gap between your estimate and the insurer's offer is significant, as appraiser fees ($250–$750 each) and umpire costs can outweigh the benefit on smaller disputes.
+Be aware that some insurers now use in-house employees as appraisers, which can cause delays — knowing your rights under your state's specific laws (like Texas SB 458 or Washington SB 5721) is critical.
 See our full guide on the insurance appraisal clause for more detail.

 How do I file a complaint with my state insurance department?

 Visit your state's Department of Insurance website or go to NAIC.org to find your state's complaint portal.
 You can typically file online, by mail, or by phone — for free — and most states acknowledge your complaint within two weeks.
 Your insurer is generally required to respond within 25 to 30 days, and your state regulator will investigate whether the company violated any fair claims handling laws.
-This step often prompts insurers to reconsider denied or underpaid claims and has resulted in tens of millions of dollars recovered for consumers annually.
+This step often prompts insurers to reconsider denied or underpaid claims — Missouri's DOI set a record $46.2 million in consumer recoveries in 2025, nearly double the prior year.

 When should I hire an insurance attorney instead of a public adjuster?

 Hire an attorney when your claim has been outright denied, your insurer is acting in bad faith (unreasonable delays, misrepresentation, or lowball offers), or negotiations have completely failed and you need to pursue legal action.
-Recent bad faith verdicts — including a $114 million award against USAA in Nevada — show courts are willing to hold insurers accountable for misconduct.
+A 2026 North Carolina court ruling upheld $116 million in bad faith liability against an insurer that deliberately stalled a claim — showing courts are willing to hold insurers accountable.
 Public adjusters are better suited for situations where coverage is acknowledged but the settlement offer is too low; they handle documentation and negotiation but cannot provide legal advice or file lawsuits.
 Most insurance attorneys work on contingency (33–40% of the recovery), so there's no upfront cost to get started.